apache/yunikorn-core/README.md

 Please read [get involved](http://yunikorn.apache.org/community/get_involved) document if you want to discuss issues, contribute your ideas, explore use cases, or participate the development.

+If you want to contribute code to this repo, please read the [developer doc](http://yunikorn.apache.org/docs/next/developer_guide/build).
+All the design docs are available [here](http://yunikorn.apache.org/docs/next/design/architecture).

 ## Code Structure